slemanz/FIRMWARE_DUMP/REUSE/README.md

 Todo:

-Part3: example ADT in practice
+- [ ] Part3: example ADT in practice

+- [ ] Read “Complex Declarators” from the book Expert C Programmers